DariusMiu/Irbis/README.md

 `    Escape:` Quits to previous menu (exits the game on main menu)

+### Playable Version
+You can download a playable version of the latest build of the game here: https://Ln2.co/irbis

 ### Run Requirements
-`01.` Microsoft .NET framework 4.5 (included in windows 10)
+`1.0` Microsoft .NET framework 4.5 (included in windows 10)
 `1.5` If you are unsure if your system has .NET 4.5, you can find an installer here: https://www.microsoft.com/en-us/download/details.aspx?id=30653
-`02.` OpenGL 2.0 and support for framebuffers
+`2.0` OpenGL 2.0 and support for framebuffers
 `2.5` It is most likely that your system has OpenGL pre-installed.
 However, if you are unsure, visit: https://www.khronos.org/opengl/wiki/Getting_Started
 `3.0` If you are still having touble running the game, please contact me!
 You can find me here: Darius@Ln2.co